-Modeled or predictor mailing lists use consumer data, combined with statistical modeling to predict what may be in a consumer’s garage.
-In fact, these lists can sometimes be based on data that contains personally identifiable information (PII) but not allowed to be used as-is, so the purpose of some predictor lists is to actually add additional error to avoid regulations and data restrictions!
+Modeled or predictor mailing lists use consumer data, combined with statistical modeling.
+This predicts what is in a consumer’s garage.
+In fact, these lists can sometimes be based on data that contains personally identifiable information (PII) but not allowed to be used as-is.
+This means the purpose of some predictor lists is to actually add additional error to avoid regulations and data restrictions!
 It is important to ask questions when using a “predictor” automotive mailing list.

 What makes automotive mailing lists unique

-Mailing lists of vehicle owners are different than other types of mailing lists, with the main difference being vehicle data.
+Mailing lists of vehicle owners differ from other types of mailing lists.
+The main difference is vehicle data.

-These fields should be included in a mailing list file as an absolute minimum requirement:
+Look for these fields in your mailing list file.
+These are an absolute minimum requirement: